Ken-VZ/Ken-CV-Testing/Kenneth_VanZuiden.md

 # Personal Hobbies

 #### Motorcycles & Roadtrips!
 - "ROCKY MTN ROLL" which is a yearly grassroots motorcycle campout-rally on a family ranch in Corvallis, MT since 2015.
 I have been attending since 2021 riding my 2007 Suzuki DL650 V-Storm from Illinois each year and enjoy every bit of these trips!
-Including the ocasional storms!
+Including the ocasional bad weather!
 <table width="1200" border="0" align="center">
   <tr>
   <td width="300"><img src="images/IMG_20240730_135535485.jpg" alt="" align="left" /></td>